Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 **modeling_sneakers.mp4**

 # Summary
-That's all steps required for creating base models.
+That's all steps required for creating base wearable models.
 Now you should have better understanding of repeatable patterns (tools and modifiers) used for creating base models.
 You can move forward to high-poly modeling and sculpting.